The Pembroke Hill School: Championships

-Boys Basketball

-The boys basketball team won 2 Missouri State basketball championships in 1956 and 1957, operating under the Pembroke County Day name.
-The school had to forfeit its championships in 1997, 1998, and 1999.
+The boys basketball team won two Missouri State basketball championships in 1956 and 1957, operating under the Pembroke County Day name.

-Vacated titles

 In 1997, 1998, and 1999, Pembroke Hill's boys' basketball team won the Missouri Class 2A state title.
 In 2000, however, in a nationally publicized scandal, the Missouri State High School Activities Association stripped Pembroke of the titles and placed the school on probation after the Kansas City Star revealed that promoter and AAU coach Myron Piggie had remitted cash payments to two of the school's star players, Kareem Rush and his brother JaRon Rush, to play on his "amateur" basketball team.
 Piggie admitted to paying JaRon Rush $17,000 and Kareem Rush $2,300, after which the brothers "submitted false and fraudulent Student Athlete Statements to the universities where they were to play intercollegiate basketball", certifying that they had not been paid to play basketball.
 As a result, the University of California, Los Angeles and the University of Missouri found themselves subject to NCAA penalties for awarding athletic scholarships to non-amateurs.
 On Piggie's 2002 appeal from his prison sentence and restitution for conspiracy to commit wire fraud, mail fraud, and tax evasion, the United States Court of Appeals for the Eighth Circuit found that Pembroke Hill had "sustained a loss of $10,733.89 in investigative costs and forfeiture of property as a result of" Piggie's conspiracy.